 You're looking for a new marketing platform and HubSpot is a name that keeps coming up.
 You want to make the right decision, so what do you need to know before making your choice?
 Here are some recommendations.

 Looking for sophisticated analytics and tracking?
-Perhaps you want to be able to show where marketing adds value in your sales process.
-Maybe you're sick of switching between different platforms and wish there was a way to make running marketing operations much more efficient and effective.
+Perhaps you want to be able to show where your marketing is adding value in your sales process.
+Maybe you're sick of switching between different platforms and wish there was a way to make delivering your inbound marketing much more efficient and effective.

 The first part of any successful project is identifying the end goal, and deciding how you'll define success.
 What does your organisation hope to get out of investing in marketing software?
 You might be looking to align marketing and sales or get better visibility over your ROI, for instance.

 Having a clear sense of your goals will help you work out what you need to fulfil them.
 Keeping them in mind will also help you choose a platform that's genuinely suited to how you'll actually use it.

 2. Where will HubSpot deliver — and help you to deliver?

 Do you want to grow traffic, convert leads, and track your entire funnel effectively?
 Marketing Hub has been designed with these aims in mind, featuring sophisticated tools to help you achieve these outcomes.
 It's a flexible solution with excellent analytics, useful templates and some helpful automation.
 'Drag and drop' email templates and landing pages mean you can also assemble and publish marketing assets without a developer's help.

 "I love the HubSpot Marketing blog function because of its data/analytics — you have visibility over what's performing and what isn't.
 Because all the Hubs are part of the same suite, you can easily track which customers have viewed or engaged with which articles.
 You can actually attribute ROI to specific pieces of content — traditionally one of the biggest challenges when investing in content marketing."
 Dr Thomas Brown, Principal Copywriter, BabelQuest